 “If those with migraine do this every day over three months, gradually the number of migraine attacks can go down,” Tepper says.
 A prescription is required to purchase this device, which is generally not covered by insurance.
 The Cefaly Device which has settings for both acute and preventative treatment is called Dual, and costs, with electrodes and shipping, $540.
 It can be returned within 60 days for money back, but preventive effects generally take 3 months.
 Electrodes needs to be replaced about every 3 months for $25.

 The Single Pulse Transcranial Magnetic Stimulator device, also known as SpringTMS or sTMS, which simulates using a magnet rather than electrical pulses, is also FDA cleared for both acute and preventative treatment of migraine.

 “You put it on the back of your head, press a button, and the magnet is discharged,” Tepper says.
 “You don’t feel anything.
 It’s a minimal risk device.”

 The curved, plastic device delivers a magnetic charge in about a second.
 It’s easy to use and can be transported easily.
 Patients will need a prescription to obtain the device, which can be rented in 3-month increments of about $200 per month, and there are some discounts available for first-time users.
 The preventive dose is 4 pulses of the magnet twice daily, with as needed extra pulses for acute treatment to a maximum of 17 pulses per day.
 Again, it takes about 3 months of daily use for prevention to be effective.

 The Non-Invasive Vagus Nerve Stimulator

-As noted, the device is FDA approved for acute treatment of episodic cluster headache attacks and the acute treatment of pain associated with migraine headache in adult patients.
+As noted, the device was cleared by the FDA for acute treatment of episodic cluster headache attacks and the acute treatment of pain associated with migraine headache in adult patients.